fledge-iot/fledge-notify-slack/docs/index.rst

 Once you have created your notification rule and move on to the delivery mechanism

-  - Select the Slack plugin from the list of plugins
+  - Select the slack plugin from the list of plugins

   - Click *Next*